yavuzff/scalable-multimodal-similarity-search/README.md

 # scalable-multimodal-similarity-search

-This project is being developed for the Part II Computer Science course at the University of Cambridge.
+This project has been developed as part of a dissertation for the Part II Computer Science course at the University of Cambridge.
-It provides a multimodal similarity search system in C++ for efficient indexing and searching, with Python bindings exposing it as a Python module.
+It provides a multimodal similarity search framework for entities consisting of multiple modalities (e.g., text, image, audio and video).
+A C++ multi-vector indexing library is provided for efficient indexing and searching, with Python bindings exposing it as a Python module.
+The library can be used standalone, or as part of a larger framework, which we provide visual demonstrations for.

-### Prerequisites
+## Prerequisites

 You can run the project using Docker (recommended) or set up the environment locally.

-#### Using Docker
+### Using Docker
 The project includes a Dockerfile to build an image with all required dependencies.

-1. Start Docker Desktop (on macOS):
+1. Start Docker Desktop.
+On macOS:
 ```
 open -a Docker
 ```